Riskified/java_sdk/README.md

 Riskified JAVA SDK
 =================

+Branch used by last minute including support for /advise_decide endpoint

 See http://apiref.riskified.com for full API documentation

 see riskified-sample/ for examples on how to use this SDK.